 - Not Enough Hot Water

-Experiencing no hot water at all is obvious evidence of trouble.
+Getting no hot water at all is clear evidence of trouble.
 But erratic water temperature is frequently missed as a concern.
 This could mean mineral deposits have built up and your water heater’s heating element needs to be repaired or removed.

 If you’re getting none or a small amount of hot water, there could possibly be a problem with the pilot light.
-If you’re not confident how to repair this, reach out to the Experts at 601-852-3105.
+If you’re not confident how to repair this, reach out to the Experts at 601-852-3105 in Jackson.
 While some landlords can relight the pilot light without assistance, it can be unsafe if you’re apprehensive of the process.

 If you smell a rotten egg smell, don’t make an effort to relight the water heater.
 Call your local energy provider as soon as possible.